 Chancellor of New York city schools says he is stepping down

-David Banks, who has led the nation's largest school system since 2022, will depart at the end of the year as a federal probe of Mayor Eric Adams' administration continues.
+David Banks, who has led the nation's largest school system since 2022, will depart at the end of the year as a federal probe of Mayor Eric Adams results in his indictment.

 David Banks, chancellor of New York City’s public schools, says that he will step down at the end of the calendar year amid escalating federal criminal investigations of Mayor Eric Adams' administration.